 - a.
 One piece of information kept in a directory entry is file location.
 If a user could modify this location, then he could access other files defeating the access-protection scheme. - b.
 Do not allow the user to directly write onto the subdirectory.
-Rather, provide system operations to do so. - 10.8 Consider a system that supports 5000 users.
-Suppose that you want to allow 4990 of these users to be able to access one file. - a.
+Rather, provide system operations to do so. - 10.7 Consider a system that supports 5,000 users.
+Suppose that you want to allow 4,990 of these users to be able to access one file. - a.
 How would you specify this protection scheme in UNIX? - b.
-Could you suggest another protection scheme that can be used more effectively for this purpose than the scheme provided by UNIX?
+Can you suggest another protection scheme that can be used more effectively for this purpose than the scheme provided by UNIX?

 - a.
-There are two methods for achieving this: - 1.
-Create an access control list with the names of all 4990 users. - 2.
+There are two methods for achieving this: - i.
+Create an access control list with the names of all 4990 users. - ii.
 Put these 4990 users in one group and set the group access accordingly.
 This scheme cannot always be implemented since user groups are restricted by the system. - b.
 The universal access to files applies to all users unless their name appears in the access-control list with different access permission.
-With this scheme you simply put the names of the remaining ten users in the access control list but with no access privileges allowed. - 10.9 Researchers have suggested that, instead of having an access list associated with each file (specifying which users can access the file, and how), we should have a user control list associated with each user (specifying which files a user can access, and how).
+With this scheme you simply put the names of the remaining ten users in the access control list but with no access privileges allowed. - 10.8 Researchers have suggested that, instead of having an access list associated with each file (specifying which users can access the file, and how), we should have a user control list associated with each user (specifying which files a user can access, and how).
 Discuss the relative merits of these two schemes.
+Answer: - File control list.
+Since the access control information is concentrated in one single place, it is easier to change access control information and this requires less space. - User control list.
+This requires less overhead when opening a file.